Trading Fees

 Balchemy has no subscription plans, pricing tiers, Stripe billing, or locked product features.
 Every user gets the same standard product access.

-Balchemy earns from executed trades through a global swap-fee model.
+Balchemy earns from executed swaps through a global swap-fee model.
 If you do not trade, there is no monthly platform charge.

 The public product rule is simple: